 Fight or flight?

-In these difficult conversations psychologist Jennifer Powell-Lunder, the founder of talkingteenage.com, suggests presenting concerns as issues that require clarification, as in, “‘Mrs. Smith, I need your help.
+In these difficult conversations, psychologist Jennifer Powell-Lunder, co-author of Teenage as a Second Language, suggests presenting concerns as issues that require clarification, as in, “‘Mrs. Smith, I need your help.
 I am a little confused about something.
-Johnny said —— , but I think he may have misunderstood.
+Johnny said ______, but I think he may have misunderstood.
 Can you explain it to me?’
 This gives the teacher an out for an inappropriate comment; it also implies that her approach to your child is unacceptable.”

 In the end, all experts agree on one thing: If your child has been bullied, threatened, or abused, you should take action.
 “You need to say, ‘I want my child taken out of the classroom,’” Meyers says.
 “It will not reflect poorly on the child or the parent.
 Your child will be welcomed into the next room.
 I’ve done it myself.”